 Dr. McInnes served as a Village Councillor and then Reeve in 1874.
 In May of 1874 he moved his family to New Westminster, British Columbia.
-Dr. McInnes’ brother Dr. Loftus R. McInnes was already living there.
+Dr. McInnes’ brother Dr. Loftus R. McInnes was already living in New Westminster.
 Dr. Thomas R. McInnes continued to practice medicine and worked at the Royal Columbian Hospital.

 An interesting story appears in the May 30th 1874 edition of the Mainland Guardian newspaper.
 “Successful Operation at the R.C.
 Hospital”, “On 26th inst., Dr. T. R. McInnes, assisted by his brother L.R.
 McInnes, removed the injured leg of Mr. (Anthony) Twentyman, who accidentally shot himself at Dog Creek.
 It was diseased, so that amputation was a simple necessity; the division, from the progress upward of the disease, required to be made at the union of the middle with the lower third of the femur……This, we are told, is the first operation of the kind at our hospital.”
 Mr. Twentyman made a complete recovery and returned to his job as a miller.

 Dr. McInnes was appointed as a coroner and in July of 1878, he was made Superintendent of the Provincial Lunatic Asylum, as it was known as then.
 Dr. McInnes was elected Mayor of New Westminster in January of 1876 until January of 1878.
 On March 25th of 1878, he was acclaimed to the Federal House of Commons as an independent and in 1879 he was elected in a general election.
 Prime Minister John A. MacDonald appointed Dr. McInnes to the Senate on December 24th, 1881.
-In 1897, Dr. McInnes was appointed the 6th Lieutenant Governor of British Columbia.
+In November of 1897, Dr. McInnes was appointed the 6th Lieutenant Governor of British Columbia.
 He held this position until 1900.